This is a Full time one year course, which runs from September to May.

 - Work Experience

-Free Autodesk Software Subscription for all students on this course to facilitate assessment work.
+Free Full Suit of Adobe Software for all students on this course for one year to facilitate assessment.

 All DFEi students are provided with an M365 account, which gives them access to the tools and resources needed to deliver assessment work while attending their course.
 M365 Apps include Word, PowerPoint, Excel, outlook and OneDrive.